 Cold War Kids have been one of my favorite bands since I first started listening to them in 2007.
 I’ve anticipated the release of each of their new albums, and even when an album has disappointed me a bit, they still have redeeming qualities because CWK is such a brilliant band.

 So, with the release of the highly anticipated LA Divine coming April 7, I decided to do something a little extreme: rank every single Cold War Kids song.
 Yes, every single one.
 From the EPs to albums to one-off tracks to bonus tracks.
-The only CWK songs I didn’t include are a few songs off the original EP that never made it to an album.
 This is quite an undertaking and I’m sure I will get some of these wrong.
 So, please, tell me which ones I got wrong, which ones I got right, and if I forgot any.

 These are the songs I skip every time they come up on shuffle.
 Listen, even the Rolling Stones had some bad songs.
 It’s part of being an artist.